 Every year there are lots of great Halloween events and fall festivals in Orlando.
 Everything thing from Halloween Horror Nights to Mickey’s Not So Scary Halloween Party to haunted houses to zombie parties to best places to trick or treat and everything in between.
-We have create an Orlando Halloween Events Guide that lists all the amazing Halloween events in town broken down by Haunted Houses, Best places to Trick or Treat, Local Orlando Events, Family Friendly Events and Theme Park Events.
+We have created an Orlando Halloween Events Guide that lists all the amazing Halloween events in town broken down by Haunted Houses, Best places to Trick or Treat, Local Orlando Events, Family Friendly Events and Theme Park Events.

 If you know of an event that is not listed, please send an email to [email protected]